opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 This command will push the `netcfg.json` to ONOS, triggering discovery and configuration of the 4 switches.

-FIXME: do log later, or deactivate lldp app for now to avoid clogging with error messages

 Check the ONOS log (`make onos-log`), you should see messages like: